 Located east on the Holsom Road Echodale Regional Park Website (3 hours SE of Calgary)

 Located just a few minutes outside of Medicine Hat is a beautiful park that seems to come out of nowhere.
 It includes a historic farm, picnic areas, walking paths, a boat lake, where you can go fishing, and a swim lake.
-The swim lake is free to access, open seasonally and has a sandy beach, concession, lifeguard and a ship themed playground.

 4. Milk River Beach – Writing on Stone Provincial Park

 3.5 hours South of Calgary

 At the East side of the campground you can access a natural sand beach along the Milk River.
 You can go swimming or go tubing along the beach, carry your tube back to the beginning and do it all over again.
 Day use is free in Alberta Provincial Parks.